 Second Priority: Provision of essential, day-to-day human services without an explicit, conscious attempt to provide an analysis or eradicate the problem.

 Third Priority: Education or action, in a spirit of non-violence, aimed at social, economic, or political change.

 In addition to the above priorities, the People’s Life Fund favors small organizations with annual budgets of less than $200,000.
 Preference will be given to groups that challenge privilege and injustice and are led by the same constituencies that are being served.
 The PLF does not fund the same organization two years in a row, and gives preference to groups that have not recently received funding.

-Applications will be accepted between February 10–March 15, 2014, with final decisions made by late March.
-Grants will be awarded on the evening of April 15th at a public tax day event.
+Applications will be accepted between February 10–March 22, 2014, with final decisions made by late March.
 Groups receiving a PLF grant are required to receive the check, in person, at our granting ceremony, and to list the PLF among their funders as: War Taxes Redirected by People’s Life Fund.

 Applications are screened and grants are made by any members of the PLF who choose to attend meetings in February and March of each year.
 Any person who, in the past two years, has made a contribution to category C or has had a positive balance in category B is considered a member of the PLF.
 In addition, one may become a member of the Fund by volunteering time or resources to the work of the Fund.
 Granting decisions are made by consensus of the members involved.
 An informal evaluation on the use of PLF grants by recipient organizations is made after an appropriate time by the recipient and the PLF.